Outstanding BC First Nations Artists Honoured with Awards

-Awardees of the Fulmer Awards in BC First Nations Art were celebrated for their artistic excellence in traditional, contemporary or media art at the 12th annual awards in First Nations Art celebration.
+Awardees of the Fulmer Award in First Nations Art were celebrated for their artistic excellence in traditional, contemporary or media art at the 12th annual awards in First Nations Art celebration.

 “These awards honour the very best in First Nations art in the province and help celebrate the inheritance of a rich cultural tradition,” said BCAF chair Scott McIntyre.
 “The 2018 recipients join the 68 artists the foundation has had the privilege to honour over the past twelve years,” he added.